adnzaki/ss-paging/docs/builtin-components/navigator.md

   custom-numlink-class="custom-numlink"
 ></navigator>
 ```

-Note that above is just an example, you do not have to define them all and must match on your needs.
+Note that this is just an example.
+You don’t need to define all props, only those that suit your needs.
 You can try out this component [here](https://playcode.io/1293219).

 ::: tip
-If you find some styles do not displayed as expected, it may caused by your template styling or your own CSS.
-To fix this, you can apply custom classes to the component as in the example.
+If some styles are not displaying as expected, it may be caused by your template styling or custom CSS.
+You can resolve this by applying custom classes as shown in the example.
 :::